Chagas disease (American trypanosomiasis)

 During the chronic phase, the parasites are hidden mainly in the heart and digestive muscle.
 Up to 30% of patients suffer from cardiac disorders and up to 10% suffer from digestive (typically enlargement of the oesophagus or colon), neurological or mixed alterations.
 In later years the infection can lead to sudden death or heart failure caused by progressive destruction of the heart muscle.

-In Latin America, T. cruzi parasites are mainly transmitted by the infected faeces of blood-sucking triatomine bugs.
-These bugs typically live in the cracks of poorly-constructed homes in rural or suburban areas.
+In Latin America, T. cruzi parasites are mainly transmitted by contact with the faeces of infected blood-sucking triatomine bugs.
+These bugs, vectors that carry the parasites, typically live in the cracks of poorly-constructed homes in rural or suburban areas.
 Normally they hide during the day and become active at night when they feed on human blood.
 They usually bite an exposed area of skin such as the face, and the bug defecates close to the bite.
 The parasites enter the body when the person instinctively smears the bug faeces into the bite, the eyes, the mouth, or into any skin break.

 T. cruzi can also be transmitted by:

-- food contaminated with T. cruzi through for example the contact with triatomine bug faeces
+- consumption of food contaminated with T. cruzi through for example the contact with infected triatomine bug faeces;

-- organ transplants using organs from infected donors
+- organ transplants using organs from infected donors; and

 - laboratory accidents.